PEDIATRIC SCOLIOSIS HUB

 What is Pediatric Scoliosis?

-Pediatric scoliosis is a condition characterized by an abnormal sideways curvature of the spine in children and adolescents.
+Pediatric scoliosis refers to a condition characterized by an abnormal sideways curvature of the spine in children and adolescents.
 The curvature can occur in different regions of the spine and can vary in severity.
-The causes stems from various factors, including genetic predisposition, neuromuscular conditions, or congenital abnormalities.
+The causes stem from various factors, including genetic predisposition, neuromuscular conditions, or congenital abnormalities.
 Pediatric scoliosis can affect a child’s posture, spinal alignment, and overall growth and development.

 Diagnosing pediatric scoliosis typically involves a combination of medical history, physical examination, and imaging studies.
 The process may include: